“Which direction should we walk?”

 Or, just hang out around the main entrance of the beach, play volleyball, and socialize with the families.
 It’s up to you!

-LGBT rights in Cuba and additional gay Cuba resources
+LGBT rights in Cuba and additional gay Cuba travel resources

 Cuba is making great strides when it comes to LGBT acceptance, but there’s still a ways to go.
 I wouldn’t recommend being overly affectionate in public in most parts of the country just yet.
 In some parts of Havana, open gay life is more acceptable.
 I did see PDA at the gay beach and to a lesser degree on the Malecon.
 Obviously, gay marriage is not legal in Cuba, though Reuters reported that the country’s recent draft constitution could open the door for eventual same-sex matrimony.